French Language: Levels 1 and 2

-The French Language exam is designed to measure knowledge and skills typically learned in the first and second year of college study.
+The French Language examination is designed to measure knowledge and ability equivalent to that of students who have completed two to three semesters of college French language study.
 Material taught during both years is incorporated into a single exam covering both Level 1 and Level 2 content.
 ACE recommends 6 semester hours of credit for mastery of Level 1 content (a score of 50) and 9 semester hours of credit for mastery of both Levels 1 and 2 (a score of 59).
+Colleges may award different amounts of credit depending on the test taker's test scores.

 Knowledge and Skills Required